 Antix provides a stable base for day-to-day activities with a keen sense of security.
-It is actually more than a stable base – it is also a well-maintained one, with frequent bug fixes and security patches and updates.
+It is more than a stable base – it is also well-maintained, with frequent bug fixes and security patches and updates.

 The distribution is based on Debian Stable and those of us within the ecosystem can attest to the power of Linux’s stability and generally open-source software and how they greatly benefit this Debian-oriented distribution.

 Linux Lite is a rather underlooked option on this list that has the benefit of passionate players that are interested in redefining what it means to be in the business of lightweight distributions.

 With a customized XFCE desktop environment, Linux Lite has set out with a prepackaged set of applications that are performant by default due to their inherently lightweight nature.